 We talked about neighborly things like getting our snowblowers serviced (there’s a long wait this year) and trimming our trees and bushes before the snow flies.

 I was sad to hear the neighbors down the street are moving south – this happens alot before winter sets in – and while I don’t blame them, I’ll miss them and their dogs.

 All of this walking and talking and chilly air made me crave a warm bowl of Fresh Corn Chowder.

 This version is lighter than most because of using coconut milk instead of heavy cream, and by pureeing a cup or so and adding it back to the pot.

-Most of these ingredients are at the Farmers Markets now, seek them out and enjoy the fall glory 🙂
+Most of these ingredients are at their peak right now, so seek them out and enjoy the fall glory 🙂

 - 3 Tablespoons butter